Did you know?

 The lure of the good bookshop on the corner, the fresh coffee nearby, the craft stall on the street, the deliciously decadent fish and chips for lunch at the harbour, the mojito sipped at the Cuban-style restaurant at sunset, and that late seaside dance party might all have something to do with the way you’re feeling.

-Kalk Bay, which lies between Muizenberg and Simon’s Town on False Bay, was 1st encountered by the Strandlopers (indigenous Khoi people who lived along the coast), who found seafood in abundance.
+Kalk Bay, which lies between Muizenberg and Simon’s Town on False Bay, was first encountered by the Strandlopers (indigenous Khoi people who lived along the coast), who found seafood in abundance.
 Then came the colonists, in the form of lime workers, who processed the huge stockpiles of seashells into lime (hence the Dutch name ‘kalk’) for the Cape Town market.

 The mid-1800s saw the rise of the False Bay whalers, who harvested the large pods of southern right whales that visit annually in search of warmer waters, a place to give birth and a new mate.